CeliaRipple/CeliaRipple.github.io/lab8R,R.md

+# Reproducibility and Replicability
+# Introduction:
 Over the course of lab weeks 7 and 8, our class looked at problems of reproducibility and replicability in geography.
-We focused on a paper titled "Vulnerability Modeling for Sub-saharan Africa: an Operationalized Approach in Malawi" published by Malcomb, Weaver, and Krakowka.
+We focused on a paper titled "Vulnerability Modeling for Sub-saharan Africa: an Operationalized Approach in Malawi" published by Malcomb, Weaver, and Krakowka (Malcomb 2014).
 We read through the paper and tried to recreate their findings from the information the paper provided in the methods section.
 We ran into some immediate problems with the idea of a vulnerability analysis.
-Jochen Hinkel argues that there is not real way to measure vulnerability because there is so much spatial heterogenity in vulnerability analysis and the real impacts of vulnerability cannot be easily measured nor should they be confused with measurements of harm.
+Jochen Hinkel argues that there is not real way to measure vulnerability because there is so much spatial heterogenity in vulnerability analysis and the real impacts of vulnerability cannot be easily measured nor should they be confused with measurements of harm (Hinkel 2011).
 This point speaks to a greater issue about the challenges of reproducing qualitative data.
 Malcomb et al. determined that vulnerability could be described in terms of resilience based on adaptive capacity which they decided was determined by a household's assets and access to resources.
 The factors that malcomb et al. used to determine adaptive capacity and